Arezookhalili/Arezookhalili.github.io/_posts/2023-01-30-AB-testing-chi-square-test.md

 <br>
 # Discussion <a name="discussion"></a>

-While we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+While I saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appeared that this difference was not significant, at least at my Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
+Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what I saw in this test, that may not be a great decision.
 It would result in them spending more, but not *necessarily* gaining any extra revenue as a result

-Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.
+My results here also do not say that there *definitely isn't a difference between the two mailers* - I was only advising that we should not make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, gathering more data, and then re-running this test may provide me, and the client more insight!